jspolsky/branchController2/include/README.md

 Hey!
 I hate C++ objects.
 So I don't really use them that much.
 We use namespaces instead.

-Each module consists of a .h file and a .cpp file.
+Each "module" defines one namespace and consists of a .h file and a .cpp file.
+The average module implements both setup() and void() which do the usual Arduino things.

-include/ModuleName.h
+Global constants (like pin assignments) go in BranchController.h.
+Specific settings to this module go in ModuleName.h.

+ModuleName.h
 ---

 ```